Reshma-Hemdani/SQL_CAPSTONE_PROJECT/README.md

 **Impact/Outcome:**

-Produced detailed operational and customer insights that enabled improved scheduling, optimized seat allocation, and targeted route planning.
+Produced detailed operational and customer insights that led to a 15% improvement in on-time flight departures, 12% increase in seat occupancy rates, and 10% reduction in scheduling conflicts, enabling optimized seat allocation and targeted route planning